slightlyoutofphase/staticvec/README.md

 methods are accessible through instances of it and that references to it can be used in contexts where `[T]` is expected.

 As of version 0.8.0, this crate additionally provides a fixed-capacity `StaticString` struct, which is built around an instance of `StaticVec<u8, N>`.

 As of version 0.8.5, a fixed-capacity `StaticHeap` struct based on the standard library `BinaryHeap` and built around an instance of `StaticVec<T, N>` has been added as well.

 Contributions/suggestions/etc. very welcome!

-**Minimum supported Rust version:** due to the use of const generics, this is a nightly-only crate at the moment.
+**Minimum supported Rust version:** this is a nightly-only crate at the moment due to the use of various feature gates that provide functionality beyond the scope of stabilized minimal subsets such as `min_const_generics` and `min_const_fn`.

 A basic usage example: